U.S. to share 4 million doses of AstraZeneca COVID-19 vaccine with Mexico, Canada

 The United States does not need the AstraZeneca shots to meet its target of having enough doses for all U.S. adults by the end of May.

-The U.S. decision to loan the AstraZeneca doses comes as Mexico has in recent weeks leaned increasingly on China and Russia to secure vaccines to carry out its inoculation plans.

-Reporting by Jeff Mason; additional reporting by Trevor Hunnicutt, Caroline Humer, Julie Steenhuysen, Steve Holland, Steve Scherer and Dave Graham; Editing by Heather Timmons, Aurora Ellis and Alistair Bell
+Reporting by Jeff Mason; Additional reporting by Trevor Hunnicutt, Caroline Humer, Julie Steenhuysen, Steve Holland, Steve Scherer and Dave Graham; Editing by Heather Timmons, Alistair Bell and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.